Health in the United States: Chronic conditions

 Prevalence of obesity in the adult population, top countries (2016), the United States has the tenth highest rate in the world.

 Sexually transmitted infections

 Sexually transmitted infections (STIs) remain a major public health challenge in the United States.
-The Center for Disease Control (CDC) estimates that there are approximately 19 million new STIs yearly.
+The Centers for Disease Control (CDC) estimates that there are approximately 19 million new STIs yearly.
 The country experienced a reduction in reported STIs early in the COVID-19 pandemic, likely due to reduction in care devoted to them, but rates have rebounded in ensuing years.
 The two most commonly reported infections with 1.5 million total cases (2009) are chlamydia and gonorrhea.
 Adolescent girls (15–19 years of age) and young women (20–24 years of age) are especially affected by these two diseases.

 Chlamydia

 Chlamydia remains the most commonly reported infection in the United States.
 There were more than 1.2 million cases of chlamydia (1,244,180) reported to CDC in 2009, the largest number of cases ever reported to CDC for any condition.
 The rate reached 1.6 million cases in 2020, which was actually a decrease from 2016.